Snapchat/KeyDB-docs/docs/replication.md

 How KeyDB replication deals with expires on keys
 ---

-KeyDB expires allow keys to have a limited time to live.
+KeyDB expires allow keys to have a limited time to live (TTL).
 Such a feature depends on the ability of an instance to count the time, however KeyDB replicas correctly replicate keys with expires, even when such keys are altered using Lua scripts.

-To implement such a feature KeyDB cannot rely on the ability of the master and replica to have synchronized clocks, since this is a problem that cannot be solved and would result into race conditions and diverging data sets, so KeyDB uses three main techniques in order to make the replication of expired keys able to work:
+To implement such a feature KeyDB cannot rely on the ability of the master and replica to have synchronized clocks, since this is a problem that cannot be solved and would result in race conditions and diverging data sets, so KeyDB uses three main techniques in order to make the replication of expired keys able to work:

 1. Replicas don't expire keys, instead they wait for masters to expire the keys.
 When a master expires a key (or evict it because of LRU), it synthesizes a `DEL` command which is transmitted to all the replicas.
 2. However because of master-driven expire, sometimes replicas may still have in memory keys that are already logically expired, since the master was not able to provide the `DEL` command in time.
 In order to deal with that the replica uses its logical clock in order to report that a key does not exist **only for read operations** that don't violate the consistency of the data set (as new commands from the master will arrive).
-In this way replicas avoid to report logically expired keys are still existing.
+In this way replicas avoid reporting logically expired keys are still existing.
 In practical terms, an HTML fragments cache that uses replicas to scale will avoid returning items that are already older than the desired time to live.
-3. During Lua scripts executions no keys expires are performed.
+3. During Lua scripts executions no key expiries are performed.
 As a Lua script runs, conceptually the time in the master is frozen, so that a given key will either exist or not for all the time the script runs.
-This prevents keys to expire in the middle of a script, and is needed in order to send the same script to the replica in a way that is guaranteed to have the same effects in the data set.
+This prevents keys expiring in the middle of a script, and is needed in order to send the same script to the replica in a way that is guaranteed to have the same effects in the data set.

 Once a replica is promoted to a master it will start to expire keys independently, and will not require any help from its old master.

 Configuring replication in Docker and NAT
 ---

-When Docker, or other types of containers using port forwarding, or Network Address Translation is used, KeyDB replication needs some extra care, especially when using KeyDB Sentinel or other systems where the master `INFO` or `ROLE` commands output are scanned in order to discover replicas addresses.
+When Docker, or other types of containers using port forwarding, or Network Address Translation is used, KeyDB replication needs some extra care, especially when using KeyDB Sentinel or other systems where the master `INFO` or `ROLE` commands output is scanned in order to discover replicas' addresses.

 The problem is that the `ROLE` command, and the replication section of the `INFO` output, when issued into a master instance, will show replicas